ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/nsx-11-faq/guide.en-gb.md

 Currently, the BGP over IPEC feature is only available from a T0 (version before 4.1.1 release).

-Thois operation requires specific rights at T0 to create the tunnel.
+This operation requires specific rights at T0 to create the tunnel.

 If you have a specific use case, you can open a ticket so we can support you in this configuration.